RCN-ECS/2022_TrainingIntegrationWorkshop/README.md

 # Important Links for all participants
 * [List of In Person and Virtual Participants](https://docs.google.com/spreadsheets/d/11WVBBvD2i4EIZDnAXg52xvzt-RVPB9ELCYj87fhajng/edit#gid=0)

+### Join the conversation on Slack or Twitter
+We have set up Slack channel at [evolvingseas.slack.com](evolvingseas.slack.com).
+To join the channel please [visit this site](https://join.slack.com/t/evolvingseas/shared_invite/enQtNTI4MjcwMjg5NTM5LWFiMGM0OTczMzllODg3NGQxYzBlNTA4NTE2OWI5ZWEwNjU3MTQ2ZTk3OWYxMjA5NzQxMmQwNTVmZDE1ZGE0NDc).

+Our Twitter handle is @evolvingseas and the hashtag for this workshop is #RCNECS2022

 # Important Links for in person participants
 * [Information on travel and reimbursement](travel.md)